Walnut Creek Wetland Park

 - Birdie Birthday

 - Wetland Wing-ding

-- Please call the center for more information.
+- Please call the park for more information.

-- Free self guided activities to enjoy any time the center is open
+- Free self guided activities to enjoy any time the park is open

 - Reading Nook

 - Scavenger Hunt

 - Each month features a different theme with interactive learning, a touch table and related make-n-take craft.

 - We do green building tours free of charge.
 Groups larger than three, please call ahead.

 - Wake County Big Sweep: Walnut Creek Wetland Park was founded by members of the community who came together to hold regular cleanups in an effort to restore the park area’s beauty.
 Be a part of the legacy!
 Big Sweep is held twice a year in the spring and the fall.